David Brearley High School: History

 By 1971, the school was becoming overcrowded, despite the addition of three temporary classrooms.
 On May 4, 1971, voters approved a $4.7 million bond referendum to expand and renovate each school in the district.
 At Brearley, a two-story addition, containing a special education room, business education room, two health classrooms, an expanded art room, and a large, flexible group area, opened in September 1973.
 A second gymnasium was added to the school in September 1976.
 By 1990, however, it had become apparent that closing one of the four Regional high schools would be an efficient cost-cutting measure.
 Brearley had shown a sixty percent decrease in enrollment since its opening, making it a prime candidate for closure.
 A Save our Schools campaign was quickly formed by concerned parents with the goal of keeping Brearley open.
 Despite pleas from parents, students, and community members, the Regional Board of Education voted 7-2 on November 17, 1992 to close Brearley in June 1993.
 Incoming Kenilworth students were sent to Jonathan Dayton High School in Springfield and incoming Garwood students were sent to Arthur L. Johnson High School in Clark, while current Brearley students were permitted to select which school they would like to attend.
 Over the next three years, the Save our Schools committee lobbied for the dissolution of the school district and the transfer of its four high schools to local control.
 A dissolution referendum was approved by voters May 1996.
 As such, the ownership of the Brearley building was transferred to the Kenilworth Board of Education.
 In September 1997, the school re-opened as the David Brearley Middle-High School.
-To boost enrollment, the seventh and eighth grades were moved from Harding School to Brearley, participation in the Interdistrict Public School Choice program began in September 2000, and a sending/receiving relationship with Winfield Township began to be phased in in September 2000.
+To boost enrollment, the seventh and eighth grades were moved from Harding School to Brearley, participation in the Interdistrict Public School Choice program began in September 2000, and a sending/receiving relationship with Winfield Township began to be phased in during September 2000.

 In recent years, the Brearley Annex was completed to house the Alternate Education Program, the instructional media center was converted to a makerspace, library, and e-sports lab, and a $14.6 million bond referendum was approved for renovations and expansion of the building.
-Completion of the building projects is expected by September 2025 and will include a two-story addition to house new high school science labs and segregate the middle school population (with sixth grade students moving to the building), along with renovations to the auditorium and athletic fields.
+The building projects were completed by September 2025 and included a two-story addition to house new high school science labs and segregate the middle school population (with sixth grade students moving to the building), along with renovations to the auditorium and athletic fields.
 As part of the building expansion, David Brearley Middle School and David Brearley High School were officially split into separate institutions for administrative and operational purposes effective September 2025.